Looking for the best things to do in Notting Hill? Look no further. Here’s my personalized guide for how to spend a day in the area — from a local!

 A boutique café, Biscuiteers is famed for their handcrafted treats and picture-perfect biscuits of course.
 You can pop in for a treat or get in on the action with an intimate icing masterclass.
 Yes, you heard that right.

 5. Take in the Colored Houses

-It couldn’t be Notting Hill without a pasteled house or two.
+It couldn’t be Notting Hill without a pastel house or two.

-Tip: Please be mindful of taking pictures outside the properties as these are are people’s home.
+Tip: Please be mindful of taking pictures outside the properties as these are people’s home.

 Map of Notting Hill’s Colored Houses

 6. Browse Notting Hill’s Mews

 On par with Notting Hill’s vibrant street is the ever-charming Mews.